eins78/Bachelor/Bachelor.markdown

 % Papermill
 % Max F. Albrecht

-# main idea of papermill
+# `papermill`.
+Books in a Browser.

+The main goal of this project can be stated as followed:

 **Use the "mode of production" of software developement for writing longform text.**